 - Smooth airport operations and outstanding efficiency – 100% accountability of everything important to the business - ground vehicles, equipment, goods, valuable assets, processes, patterns, and personnel actions are being tracked, monitored, and optimised.

-- Remarkable Teltonika GPS tracker FMx640 series functionality to serve airport fleet needs - built-in CAN Bus data reading feature, flexible configuration, thorough I/O set, multiple usage scenarios, and plentiful benefits to optimise ground vehicles management, lower its running cost, and improve ROI.
+- Remarkable Teltonika GPS tracker FMx650 series functionality to serve airport fleet needs - built-in CAN bus data reading feature, flexible configuration, thorough I/O set, multiple usage scenarios, and plentiful benefits to optimise ground vehicles management, lower its running cost, and improve ROI.

 - Automated hassle-free drivers’ and operators' time tracking, monitoring, and management - accurate and easy-to-use personnel including drivers clocking method utilising 1-Wire technology, relevant vehicle GPS trackers, and accessories.
 Data are accessible anytime and anywhere via PC, tablet, and smartphone.

-- It boosts workforce discipline, desirable vehicle and equipment usage habits, and work ethics - constant airport fleet drivers’ routine events tracking and monitoring in a combination with an appropriate motivation system in place will improve company reputation, optimise a workflow and its running cost.
+- Boosted workforce discipline, desired vehicle and equipment usage habits, and work ethics - constant airport fleet drivers’ routine events tracking and monitoring in combination with an appropriate motivation system in place will improve company reputation, optimise a workflow and its running cost.

-- Customisable solutions for every project and premises to get the maximum value out of it.
-For instance, BLE ID beacon signal strength and data transmitting intervals can be configured to exact project application needs and used in, practically, any form and size buildings.
+- Customisable solutions for every project and premise to get the maximum value out of it.
+For instance, Bluetooth® LE ID beacon signal strength and data transmitting intervals can be configured to exact project application needs and used in, practically, any form and size buildings.

 - Positive environmental impact – utilise electric vehicles and machinery to help minimise the environmental footprint and contribute to sustainability efforts.